slurmulon/gooey-spec/IDEAS.md

 {
   "@rel": "draft",
   "@type": "Comment",
-  "@id": abcdef-123456,
-  "data": {
-    "body": "Hi there,"
-  }
-}
+  "@id": "abcdef-123456" // this ID links back to a pre-existing entity in the state tree }
 ```

 ## Meta

- - Contains session-based meta data for entity instances (try to avoid this, but could be useful re: separation of concerns)
+Contains session-based meta data for entity instances (try to avoid this, but could be useful re: separation of concerns)

 ### Example